rajendradanve/spicy-dhabha/README.md

     -   #### Typography
         -   Fonts for header used is "Fredericka the Great".
 For menu name decorative cursive font "Rancho" used.
 For other general fonts "Roboto" font is used.
     -   #### Imagery
-        -   Images mostly related to reasturant are used and Indian foods are used throughout the site.
+        -   Images mostly related to restaurant are used and Indian foods are used throughout the site.

 *   ### Wireframes
     -   Wireframe for this project is done using Balsamiq Wireframe software.
 Images can be found at [this link](https://github.com/rajendradanve/spicy-dhabha/blob/master/Spicy-dhaba-wireframe.zip)